 - Very little prep!

-- Go well with any main dish
+- Goes well with about any main dish.

 - Great for every season!